 \subsection{NGC 2841}

 The morphology classification of NGC 2841 is SA(r)b.
 It is a flocculent, unbarred giant spiral galaxy, with a classical bulge and a significant population of blue stars.
-A certain mass model\footnote{More specifically, these values were obtained using models with fixed values of the mass to luminosity ratio and the diet Salpeter stellar initial mass function.
-They were obtained from Table 3 of \cite{deBlok:2008wp}.
-We note that the baryonic masses for any given galaxy differ significantly from one model to another.
-While NFW fits are highly dependent on the knowledge of the baryonic matter contributions, the details of these contributions play no direct role in the analysis we do here. } gives the disk and bulge masses for NGC 2841 of $1.096\times 10^{11}\; M_{\odot}$ and $2.51\times 10^{10}\; M_{\odot}$, respectively.
-Using \cite{Mannheim:2010xw} the distance scale of the disk is $\sim3.5$ kpc.
+A certain mass model gives the disk and bulge masses for NGC 2841 of $1.096\times 10^{11}\; M_{\odot}$ and $2.51\times 10^{10}\; M_{\odot}$, respectively.\footnote{More specifically, these values were obtained using models with fixed values of the mass to luminosity ratio and the diet Salpeter stellar initial mass function.
+(They were obtained from Table 3 of \cite{deBlok:2008wp}.)
+As we indicated previously, the baryonic masses for any given galaxy differ significantly from one model to another.
+These details play no direct role in the analyses we do here. } Using \cite{Mannheim:2010xw} the distance scale of the disk is $\sim3.5$ kpc.
 The HI gas mass for NGC 2841 is $8.6\times 10^{9} \;M_{\odot}$.\cite{Walter:2008wy} This is approximately $6\%$ of the disk plus bulge mass, and so one would expect it to make only a small contribution to the total density in the halo.
 More background information about NGC 2841 can be found in \cite{deBlok:2008wp}.